-- Nursery: in a file at the Nursery Checkpoint Desk. - Early Childhood: in the wall pockets by the door inside each classroom. - Elementary: in the check-in desk filing drawer. - Conquerors: in the wall pocket by the door. - Kings Kids: 5th and 6th graders' forms are kept on the shelf outside of the King's Kids Director's office.
-For all other ages/grades see Early Childhood and Elementary locations above. - Medical Room: located on the 300 level off of the lobby next to the Usher's Station. - Connection Centers: in the main filing drawer under the label Incident Report.
+- Nursery: in a file at the Nursery Checkpoint Desk. - Early Childhood: in the wall pockets by the door inside each classroom. - Elementary: in the check-in desk filing drawer. - Conquerors: in the wall pocket by the door. - Kids Choir: 5th and 6th graders' forms are kept on the shelf outside of the Kids Choir Director's office.
+For all other ages/grades see Early Childhood and Elementary locations above. - Medical Room: located on the 300 level of the lobby next to the Usher's Station. - Connection Centers: in the main filing drawer under the label Incident Report.

-Please Check Ministry Area:

-INCIDENT REPORT Calvary Preschool Elementary Study and Share King's Kids
+INCIDENT REPORT Please Check Ministry Area: Nursery Early Childhood Calvary Preschool Elementary Study and Share King's Kids

 Name of Child:

 Date of Report:

 Date of Accident:

 Describe how and where the incident occurre d:

 Describe any and all injuries to the child:

 Was First Aid given?
-Yes No II f yes, by whom:
+Yes No If yes, by whom:

 Explain what aid was given:

-Were the child's parents notified of the incide

-on Over the phone ate:

-Whom did you speak with: ate

-Response from parent or guardian: Was the parent offered a copy of this form?

-Did you give the parent a copy or did they wa
+Time:D: Whom did you speak with: Response from parent or guardian: Was the parent offered a copy of this form?
+Did you give the parent a copy or did they war on Over the phone ate: Yes No

-iven Need to mail
+Parent's signature veri Need to man

-Parent's signature 's signature indicates that he/she was informed of this
+'s signature indicates that he/she was informed of this

-incident.) s signature indicates that ne/she was miormed of this

-meteric)

-Other Comments
+Other Comments:

-ouler comments:
+- 200 - 100

 Incident handled by:

-Incident handled by: Was Children's Director notified?
-Yes Signature of Mipistry Director No
+Was Children's Director notified?
+Yes I No Date

-Signature of Ministry Director: Date